This is part of our "Forever Dog" series. You can read Part I here.

 My whole life was about to change again, though I couldn’t have predicted where it would take me in my wildest dreams.
 By the time it was Februrary 2012 -- just two short months later, I would be driving out to Wyoming to live in a trailer on the edge of a frozen creek with one goal: to rehabilitate Brody for good.
 But at this moment, all I knew was that I had finally found Brody the dog whisperer I had been looking for.

-Stay tuned for the next installment of For the Love of Brody if you liked this one.
-And if you’ve got Forever Dog story of your own, we’d love to feature it!
-Email us your story of 600 words or less (with pictures!) at email@example.com.
+Click here for Part III - The Bond.
+And if you’ve got Forever Dog story of your own, we’d love to hear it!
+Email us your story of 600 words or less (with pictures!) at email@example.com or share it below in the comments.